Key differences between deeds and agreements

 Witnessing is for evidentiary purposes

-This execution block provides for the attorney who is executing the agreement to have their signature witnessed.
+The execution block available in the G+T Execution App provides for the attorney who is executing the agreement to have their signature witnessed.
 This requirement has been included for evidentiary purposes.
 It is not necessary as a matter of law.

-The witness must be present when the agreement is signed.
+If a witness is used, that witness must be present, either in person or virtually using a real time audio visualreal-time audio-visual technology, when the agreement is signed.
 They should not be a party to the agreement.
 Ideally a witness should not be a representative, relative or employee of a party to the agreement.

 There are specific requirements that must be complied with for a person to act as a witness for a real property transaction.
-Consider obtaining specialist advice in these circumstances.
+Consider seeking specialist advice in these circumstances.

 Disclaimer

-This execution block and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
+The execution blocks available in the G+T Execution App and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
 They have been created to assist in-house legal counsel with some key legal and practical requirements which commonly arise in the execution of deeds and agreements.
 The material assumes a certain level of legal understanding.
 It is not intended to provide an exhaustive guide nor is it a replacement for legal advice tailored to specific circumstances.

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.